danmack/resume/README.md

 # My Resume as Code

 The following is a "port" of my Resume to AsciiDoctor.
+It converts asciidoc documents into html, pdf, and Microsoft Word (docx) files.

 ## Why?